ACEsuit/ACE1.jl/README.md

 ## License

-`ACE.jl` is © 2019, Christoph Ortner
+`ACE1.jl` is © 2019, Christoph Ortner

-`ACE.jl` is published and distributed under the [Academic Software License v1.0 (ASL).](ASL.md)
+`ACE1.jl` is published and distributed under the [Academic Software License v1.0 (ASL).](ASL.md)

-`ACE.jl` is distributed in the hope that it will be useful for non-commercial academic research, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+`ACE1.jl` is distributed in the hope that it will be useful for non-commercial academic research, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the ASL for more details.

 You should have received a copy of the ASL along with this program; if not, write to Christoph Ortner, christophortner0@gmail.com.
 It is also published at [https://github.com/gabor1/ASL/blob/main/ASL.md](https://github.com/gabor1/ASL/blob/main/ASL.md).